CHILD PROTECTION INFORMATION NETWORK

 to get the services they need.

-For more information, please review the Notice of Information Practices,
+For more information, please review our Notice of Information Practices,

-which outlines CPIN, information collected, and how it is used and shared.
+which outlines how information is collected, used and shared.